 - you can be sent to another EU member state where you have received international protection;

 - you have cancelled your application and received a decision on its expiry; or

 - you have submitted a subsequent application which does not contain any new grounds that would influence our decision on your matter.

 If you have submitted a subsequent application, it is possible that in some cases you may be removed from the country before we make a decision on your subsequent application.
-This may happen in the following cases:

 You may be removed from the country on the eighth day after the negative decision has been served to you if:

 - you have arrived from a safe country of asylum; or